 One of my all time favourite desserts, I never tire of it.
-Keep it simple keep it pretty in a crisp meringue case filled with whipped cream and fresh seasonal fruit.
-This is a very quick pav meringue than can be left to beat itself without supervision.
+Keep it simple, keep it pretty, in a crisp meringue case filled with whipped cream and fresh seasonal fruit.
+This is a very quick pav meringue that can be left to beat itself without supervision.

 Set the oven to 275ºF or 150 ºC

 Prepare a baking sheet in advance.
 Use a 9-inch/23-cm plate as a guide to draw a circle on parchment paper, turn the parchment over lightly spray it with shortening and place on the baking sheet.

 Add the first six ingredients (in the order given) to the mixing bowl and beat until thick and creamy and the mixture forms stiff peaks, about 15 minutes.

 Now, add the sifted corn starch/cornflour and incorporate thoroughly, do not overbeat.

 Spoon the meringue onto the parchment keeping the mixture inside the circle while piling it high at the edges and using a large spoon make a shallow depression at the centre.

 Cook for 1 hour turn off the oven and cool completely.